gregm123456/ax650_raspberry_pi_services/reference_projects_and_documentation/submodule_overview.md

    - ✅ Stable Diffusion Python scripts are reusable with minimal changes
    - ✅ C++ API server keeps models loaded in memory
    - ✅ Models stay loaded with both Option A and Option B - no reload overhead
+   - **✅ NEW**: PyAXEngine is production-viable despite "prototyping" label - used successfully in SD examples, automatic memory management
+   - **✅ NEW**: Device monitoring via `axcl-smi` subprocess is simpler and more reliable than direct API calls
+   - **✅ NEW**: CMM memory pool is separate from system memory - models persist in CMM until explicitly unloaded